-The EBS measurement basis for financial investments is fair value, on initial recognition and subsequently, the fair value of an asset is the amount for which it could be exchanged between knowledgeable willing parties in an arm's length transaction.
+The EBS measurement basis for financial investments is fair value, on initial recognition and subsequently, with changes in fair value recognised in other comprehensive income.
 This measurement basis is consistent with the Company's investment and risk management strategy to manage its financial investments on a fair value basis.
-The majority of RGBM's unconsolidated investments are pledged as collateral security.
+All RGBM's unconsolidated investments are pledged as collateral security.